twiddlingbits/twr-wasm/readme.md

 }
 ~~~

+## Building the Examples
+See [Example Readme](./examples/readme.md) for more information on building and running the examples.
+The examples can be run without building them.
+That is, if you want to try the examples, all you need is Chrome.

 # Getting Started
 ## Overview of steps to integrate your C code with your JavaScript code
 A good way to get your own code up and running is to copy one of the tiny-wasm-runtime/examples, get it to build and run, then start modifying it.